AliFnieer/AliFnieer/README.md

 A hybrid **inventory management solution** combining a web dashboard with an Android handheld app.
 - Integrated **UHF RFID** for real-time tag scanning
 - Offline capability using **Room & SQLite**
-- Stack: *Node.js • Express.js • MongoDB • Flutter*
+- Stack: *Node.js • Express.js • MongoDB • Java*

 #### 🌐 **Other Works**
 - Developed full-stack web apps using **React**, **Node.js**, and **PostgreSQL**